Thursday, May 16, 2024

 Who is fearless and stress-free ?

 MODERN LIFESTYLE is loaded with fear, stress and mental imbalances.
-Most of the people know that FEAR may lead to STRESS and that stress may lead to PSYCHOSIS.
+Most of the people know that FEAR may lead to STRESS and that stress may lead to various diseases including PSYCHOSIS.
 But, many may not know the extensiveness of the problem.
 Fear of not being able to accomplish according to the set goals and targets -- may be marks, work, promotions, earnings, achievements, expectations, etc -- may lead to STRESS.
-The stress may lead to anxiety, tension, depression and mental disorders, and even suicides.
+The stress may lead to anxiety, tension, depression, mental disorders, physical diseases, and even suicides.

 WARS have been going on out of fear.
 "TERRITORIAL FEAR" and "EXISTENTIAL FEAR" launch wars.
 A huge geo-political issue.
 America is afraid of China, and China is afraid of America; Ukraine is afraid of Russia, and Russia is afraid of Ukraine, and so on.
 It resulted in all sorts of stress which is leading to widespread psychological illness.
 Politicians are no exception.
 They make aberrant and insane statements.
 And attack with bitter diatribes.
 See the news and cartoons below.